 (M) The lifting and supporting shall be made under controlled conditions and under the direction of an appointed signal person.

-(N) The crane shall be operated by a trained operator in accordance with OSHA standards and utilize certified hand signals or direct verbal communications.
+(N) Cranes shall be operated by a trained operator in accordance with occupational safety and health administration "OSHA" standards and utilize certified hand signals or direct verbal communications.
+For more information, please visit: https://www.osha.gov/.

-(O) Communications between the crane operator, the signal person, and person being lifted shall be maintained.
+(O) Communications between the crane operator, the signal person, and person being lifted shall be maintained at all times during the lift.

 (P) The operator shall remain at the controls when the personnel platform is occupied.

-(R) Crane shall not travel while personnel are on a personnel platform.
+(R) Cranes shall not travel while personnel are on a personnel platform.

 (S) Personnel shall keep all parts of the body inside the personnel platform during raising and lowering to avoid pinch points.
 Personnel shall not stand on the top rail, midrail or toe board of the personnel platform.

-(T) Personnel platforms shall not be used in winds in excess of twenty miles per hour, electric storms, or other adverse weather conditions which could affect the safety of personnel.
+(T) Personnel platforms shall not be used when winds are in excess of twenty miles per hour, during electrical storms, or other adverse weather conditions which could affect the safety of personnel.